Smart6502/plutonem/README.md

 }
 ```

-3. Link all of the library object files generated, for example:
+3. Link the library generated, for example:
 ```
 $ gcc -o program program.c -L<path to the FOLDER where libpluto.a is located> -lpluto  # if you have installed the lib already, there is no need to use -L
 ```